VGA connector: Adapters

 Various adapters can be purchased to convert VGA to other connector types.
 One common variety is a DVI to VGA adapter, which is possible because many DVI interfaces also carry VGA-compatible analog signals.
 Adapting from HDMI or DisplayPort to VGA without an active converter is not possible because those connectors don't output analog signals.

-For conversions to and from digital formats like HDMI or Displayport, a scan converter is required.
+For conversions to and from digital formats like HDMI or DisplayPort, an active converter is required.
 VGA outputs to interfaces with different signaling, more complex converters may be used.
 Most of them need an external power source to operate and are inherently lossy.
 However, many modern displays are still made with multiple inputs including VGA, in which case adapters are not necessary.

 VGA can also be adapted to SCART in some cases, because the signals are electrically compatible if the correct sync rates are set by the host PC.
 Many modern graphics adapters can modify their signal in software, including refresh rate, sync length, polarity and number of blank lines.
 Particular issues include interlace support and the use of the resolution 720×576 in PAL countries.
 Under these restrictive conditions, a simple circuit to combine the VGA separate synchronization signals into SCART composite sync may suffice.

+VGA false plugs are another type of adapter used specifically for getting a computer to generate a display that does not exist.
+Useful when remote accessing a headless server with a desktop environment.
+These false cables are a simple resistor array with a resistance of 75 ohms between each rgb signal pin and ground.